kupehtci/DOCUMENTATION/AWS/ASSOCIATE-COURSE/AWS - 12 - Edge Services.md

 * TLS 1.3. support: Better performance for simmple handshake process with fewer round trips.
 * Dynamic content placement: serve dynamic content such as Web applications or APIs from ELB or Amazon EC2 instances.
 It improve the performance, availability and security.

-CloudFront origins access can be configured through OACs or Origin Access Control.
+CloudFront origins access can be configured through OACs or Origin [[Access Control]].
 ### DDoS protection

 A DDoS Attack is an attack where multiple "hacked" devices make requests to a network or web application in order to flood it.
 This attack can make that legit users are not able to use the service.